aiidateam/aiida-core/docs/source/restapi/index.rst

 This script has the same options as the ``verdi command`` (they actually invoke the same function) with the addition of ``--aiida-profile=AIIDA_PROFILE`` to set the AiiDA profile to which the Api should connect.

-The default configuration file is  ``config.py`` `and by default is looked for in the folder `aiida/restapi``.
-The default folder can be overwritten by the the option ``--config-dir=CONFIG_DIR`` .
+The default configuration file is  ``config.py``, which by default is looked for in the folder `aiida/restapi``.
+The path of ``config.py`` can be overwritten by the the option ``--config-dir=CONFIG_DIR`` .
 All the available configuration options of the REST Api are documented therein.

 In order to send requests to the REST API you can simply type the url of the request in the address bar of your browser or you can use command line tools such as ``curl`` or ``wget``.